Go to Bottom

 ORPHAN BLACK (TV Series)

 Following in the wake of other successful Canadian series (Sanctuary, Lost Girl, and Continuum -- all low key fantasy/SF series fronted by a white female lead) Orphan Black premiered to good notices, even if some did note it was vaguely reminiscent (albeit only vaguely) of the American series "Ringer" from the previous season.
-Special effects have progressed so far that the "twinning" effects are astonishing...you barely even think about how this is one actress playing opposite herself!
-And much of that credit goes to Maslany, who creates distinctive personalities.
+Special effects have progressed so far that the "twinning" effects are astonishing...you don't even think about how this is one actress playing opposite herself!
+And much of that credit goes to Maslany, who creates distinctive personalities (her win for Best Actress at the American Critics Choice Awards -- unusual for an "unknown" star of a sci-fi series -- surprised many, though not fans of the series).
 The cast overall is good, with Gavaris a bit OTT but effective, and Hanchard nicely intense.
 Unfortunately, the series itself can be a bit more mixed (great reviews notwithstanding).
+Maslany is very good at playing different characters, and some with surprising subtlety (perhaps the best showcase is when she plays one clone impersonating another!)...but that doesn't mean the characters themselves are necessarily that interesting!
 A serialized thriller (as opposed to one where there's an adventure-of-the-week and the clone mystery simply an on going sub-plot) it kind of needs to be enough of a puzzle to keep you interested in where it's headed, while offering enough clues (and solutions) as it goes to satiate your curiosity.
 Unfortunately, the overall mystery is kind of vague and generic (they're clones, and part of a secret experiment) -- you kind of want to shout at the screen: "Hey, the 1970s called and wants its clone-conspiracy themes back!"
 And for a serialized mystery-thriller, a lot of the "surprise" twists you can foresee a few episodes ahead, and the suspense is erratic.
-Not to mention suffering from the usual question in such series: why don't the characters simply go public?
-And though Maslany is very good at playing different characters...that doesn't mean the characters themselves are necessarily that interesting!
+BUT...that partly relates to how you view it.
+If you see it as an unfolding novel-for-TV conspiracy or, conversely, expect each week to be a tightly plotted "story," it's disappointing -- but if viewed more as just a mix of suspense and soap opera, the fun just in hanging with the characters during their adventures and (mis)-adventures (high strung soccer mom Allison often comic relief -- in a black humour way) and not worry about where it's headed, or why, or if the writers have any long term vision, it can be more enjoyable.
 Bottom line: a good premise, with good actors...but suffering from a certain banality in execution.
-Your enthusiasm for the series might depend on how little you've read/seen other, similar stories.
 Made-for-cable, the pilot featured a surprising nude/sex scene (involving Maslany!) but that seemed more just to catch the audience's attention, because there's been little of that since (though still with some profanity, violence, and brief nudity).
 Created by John Fawcett, Graeme Manson.
 Hour long episodes, shown in Canada on Space. - violence, sexual content, casual male and female nudity.-

 OTHELLO: The Tragedy of the